ddsbook/blog/2014/drafts/don't-worry-too-much-about-the-gallup-crime-poll.md

 We see a similar pattern, where the most recent, top-of-mind, in-the-news item becomes the heavy hitter in the poll results.

+You can find CSV files for the published survey results (note, it's not all the data they collected, just what they released) and some R code to make the graphs [over on github](https://github.com/hrbrmstr/gallup-crime-2014).